danielm322/CourseraCapstoneProject_Daniel/Description.md

 #### How to use the Application

 Enter text freely in upper-case or lower-case, and three predictions will appear below as you finish typing every word.
+The predictions appear always in lower-case.
 The word "num" stands for any number of any length.
 Please note that periods are treated always as end-of-sentence markers, so abbreviations like Mr. or Mrs. should be typed without the period, i.e.: Mr or Mrs

 ******